 Brush preferences will vary by artist.
 I like tiny details, which means I like tiny brushes.
 My “staple” brushes are:

 - Winsor & Newton Cotman Series 111 Round size 0000 (item number 65749)

 - Robert Simmons S85 size 5/0 (item number 56403)

 - Grumbacher Goldenedge 4620 Round size 0 (item number 06777-1000)

 It’s important to apply your watercolors to high-quality paper that doesn’t absorb the pigment.
 Watercolor paper is your safest bet!

 Watercolor requires special paper because of absorbency.
-Watercolor paper essentially lets the paint sit on top of the paper until it dries rather than allowing it to spiderweb out.
+Watercolor paper essentially lets the paint sit on top of the paper until it dries rather than allowing the paint to spiderweb out.
 If you try to paint on, say, standard 20# printer paper, the watercolor will bleed at the edges because the paper is super absorbent.
 (Note that you don’t have to paint on watercolor paper!
-I love using watercolors in my sketchbook, as detailed in this tutorial.)
+I love using watercolors in my sketchbook.)